-Cyclic adenosine monophosphate (cyclic AMP or cAMP) and cyclic guanosine monophosphate (cyclic GMP or cGMP) are prolific intracellular signaling molecules. cAMP is synthesized from adenosine triphosphate (ATP) by the enzyme adenylyl cyclase (AC) and used for intracellular signal transduction in many different organisms.
+Cyclic adenosine monophosphate (cyclic AMP or cAMP) and cyclic guanosine monophosphate (cyclic GMP or cGMP) are prolific intracellular signaling molecules. cAMP is synthesized from adenosine triphosphate (ATP) by the enzyme adenylyl cyclase (AC) and used for intracellular signal transduction in many organisms.

-The first immunoassays for cyclic nucleotides were published in the early 1970’s, and the introduction of commercially available radioactively labeled cAMP and cGMP allowed the measurement of cyclic AMP and GMP at lower and lower concentrations.
+The first immunoassays for cyclic nucleotides were published in the early 1970s, and the introduction of commercially available radioactively labeled cAMP and cGMP allowed the measurement of cyclic AMP and GMP at lower and lower concentrations.
 Most RIAs for cAMP and cGMP have been replaced by colorimetric, fluorescent, and now, chemiluminescent immunoassays.
-The advent of direct assays for cAMP and cGMP, which allow the cyclic nucleotides to be measured in cells and tissues without the need for lengthy pretreatment steps, now allows the measurement of femtomoles of these molecules in just a few hours.
+The advent of direct assays for cAMP and cGMP, which allow the cyclic nucleotides to be measured in cells and tissues without the need for lengthy pretreatment steps, now enables the measurement of femtomoles of these molecules in just a few hours.

-The Arbor Assays cAMP Colorimetric EIA (K019-H) and Chemiluminescent CLIA (K019-C) assay kits, and cGMP Colorimetric EIA (K020-H) and Chemiluminescent CLIA (K020-C) assay kits, allow for simple, rapid determination of cAMP or cGMP in tissues, cells, saliva, urine, plasma or culture media.
+The Arbor Assays cAMP Colorimetric EIA (K019-H) and Chemiluminescent CLIA (K019-C) assay kits and cGMP Colorimetric EIA (K020-H) and Chemiluminescent CLIA (K020-C) assay kits, allow for simple, rapid determination of cAMP or cGMP in tissues, cells, saliva, urine, plasma or culture media.
 Our Chemiluminescent kits are the most sensitive methods available for measuring these molecules.
-They are ideal for low concentrations of cAMP or cGMP, and when only minute amounts of sample are available.
+They are ideal for low concentrations of cAMP or cGMP and when only minute amounts of sample are available.
 For research use only.
 Not for use in diagnostic procedures.